 1.4 Third parties might occasionally require physical access to areas where University IT equipment is located such as data centres and wiring centres.
 Such access must be agreed in advance with the relevant University manager and is subject to formal risk assessment.
 Access controls must be used and logs maintained.

-1.5 For any third party access, the University and third party must agree in advance a code of practice and non-disclosure agreement to protect University information and working practices.
+1.5 For any third party access, the University and third party must agree in advance a code of practice, a data sharing arrangement and non-disclosure agreement to protect University information and working practices.

 2.1 This policy applies to University staff who are responsible for the specification and management of University IT services that are supported or accessed via third parties.